akvo/akvo-flow-docs/docs/tutorials/monitoring.rst

 4. Publish the surveys

 5. After the surveys are created, select one of them using the dropdown box in the survey group overview.
-This survey gets the special role of 'registration survey', and is capable of creating new records on the phone.
+This survey gets the special role of 'registration survey', and is capable of creating new records on the device.

 .. container:: clearer